ap3340/NetlifyAntonio/content/home/experience.md

     date_start: '2021-01-01'
     date_end: ''
     description: |2-

-    * Organized, handled, and collected rare and unique library materials
+        * Organized, handled, and collected rare and unique library materials.
-    * Modelling
-    * Deploying
+        * Assisted in the correct labeling of the materials.

   - title: Financial Aid Clerk
     company: Robeson Community College